Tank1334/Onboarding-Newbies/chapter_01/day_03.md

 ## Wrapping Up :trophy:
 Talk with your mentor about the concepts you have learned today and how they are applied in real-world scenarios.
 Discuss any questions or challenges you encountered during your self-study.
 Tomorrow, you will have a Q&A session with your mentor to further solidify your understanding of the Hadoop ecosystem and its components.

+## Action Items
+- Review the core concepts of Hadoop, MapReduce, YARN, Hive, and ZooKeeper.
+- Explore real-world use cases for these technologies and understand their practical applications.
+- Prepare questions and topics for discussion in the upcoming Q&A session with your mentor.